|

 - Summons

-- A written notice and warning given to a person when he or she issued, or when a hearing or trial date is set.
+- A written notice and warning to appear in court on a given date, usually for a hearing or trial.

-- The Uniform Reciprocal Enforcement of Support Act, which permits enforcement of support orders between two jurisdictions.
+- The Uniform Interstate Family Support Act, which permits enforcement of child support and paternity orders between separate States.
+(Formerly known as URESA, the Uniform Reciprocal Enforcement of Support Act)

 - Visitation

-- The right of the non-custodial parent to visit or spend time with his or her child(ren).
+- The right of the non-custodial parent to visit or spend time with his or her child.
+(See "Parenting Time.")

 - Writ of Execution